 Who doesn’t like spending time out on the open waters enjoying all the many luxuries that yachts have to offer?
-While most people only dream of owning a yacht, for many of the world’s ultra wealthy having a yacht is like having a second car: it’s a standard more than a luxury.
-However, although yacht owners are in a different income class than most, that doesn’t mean that purchasing and owning a yacht is cheap.
+While most people only dream of owning a yacht, for many of the world’s ultra-wealthy having a yacht is like having a second car: it’s a standard more than a luxury.
+However, although yacht owners are in different ways to reduce taxable income class than most, that doesn’t mean that purchasing and owning a yacht tax deduction is cheap.
 In fact, it is quite expensive.
 The good news is, you can actually lower the cost of owning a yacht significantly if you play your cards right.

 Chartering Your Yacht

-When you decide to use your yacht as a business you are eligible for several tax savings, which are basically the same benefits that business owners get when they buy equipment for their business.
+When you decide to use your yacht as a business you are eligible for several tax management, savings, which are basically the same benefits that business owners get when they buy equipment for their business.
 When your yacht is placed into charter it becomes a business asset and is no longer considered a personal asset.
 Many yacht owners are actually able to reduce the cost of buying and owning a yacht by more than half.
-That is a significant savings, and you still get to enjoy the yacht for personal use as well.
-There are several other tax saving implications that also exist, including:
+That is a significant saving, and you still get to enjoy the yacht for personal use as well.
+There are several others to pay less taxes implications that also exist, including:

 Being able to take a one-time maximum deduction of up to $500,000 of the purchase price of the yacht in the year that you buy it, according to Section 179 of the Internal Revenue Code.
 If the purchase price exceeds $2,000,000, the benefit is reduced.

 A bonus depreciation deduction of half of the purchase price over $500,000 during the year of purchase.

 Being able to depreciate the adjusted cost basis of your yacht – which is the balance of the purchase price after the Section 179 expense deduction and the 50% bonus depreciation deduction – over 10 years.